h1ddenpr0cess20/infinigpt-matrix/README.md

 Get an [OpenAI API](https://platform.openai.com/signup) key, set it as an environment variable as OPENAI_API_KEY.
 There is a place to set the environment variable in the code if you want to use that instead.

-Add desired Ollama models to the models list, if using.
+Add desired Ollama models to the models list in config.json, if using.

 Set up a [Matrix account](https://app.element.io/) for your bot.
 You'll need the server, username and password.

-Plug those into the appropriate variables in the config.json file.
+Add those to the config.json file.

 ```
 python3 infinigpt.py